IMEDEA/mitogenomics/README.md

 **-c, --code** -> Number (integer) of the appropriate mitochondrial Genetic Code Translation Table: vertebrate (2), yeast (3), mold, protozoan and coelenterate (4), invertebrate (5), echinoderm and flatworm (9), ascidian (13)

-The aln2table.py script takes as input
+EXPLANATION: The aln2table.py script takes as input

 **a) A fasta alignment (contig or assembly) file (--fasta) including the complete nucleotide sequence of the mitogenome as well as the sequence of each mapped gene (generally 37), with a single line per gene sequence.**